SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/CPP/Age_Gender_Detection.md

  ```

-### 7)Process Age and Gender detection Results for display
+### 7. Process Age and Gender detection Results for display
 Now we got result for Face, Age and Gender detection.
 We can customize the output and display this on the screen
-- Replace #TODO: Age and Gender Detection 7 with the following lines of code
+- Replace **#TODO: Age and Gender Detection 7** with the following lines of code

 ```cpp
 out.str("");